aero-girl/aero-girl/README.md

 ### Hi there 👋

-I'm trained as an engineer but a data scientist at heart!
+I trained as an engineer and am a data scientist!